hina-Az/PRODIGY_CS_04/README.md

 '**pip install pynput**'

+After installing the library, you can run the code.
+It will start recording your keystrokes and saving them to a file named '**keylog.txt**' in the same directory as your Python script.

 This program first defines the on_key_press function, which is called whenever a key is pressed.
 The function gets the current timestamp and writes it to a log file along with the key that was pressed.
 The main function prints a message to the console indicating that the user can stop logging by pressing Ctrl+C.